matn7/Google-Platform-Notes/flashcard/Microservices.md

 it queries the service registry for the associated IP address.
 If multiple instances of the service are available, the registry returns a list of IP addresses.
 The client application then selects one based on its own defined load-balancing strategy.
 Below figure illustrates the workflow of this process.
+1. Loans service registers with Service registry during startup & send regular heart beats.
+2. What are address details of loans service?
+3. Here are the IP addresses of Loans instances.
+4. Accounts microservice is going to invoke one of the instance of loans based on the load balancing strategy configured.

 ![Client-side service discovery and load balancing](flashcard-img/client-side-service-discovery.png "Client-side service discovery and load balancing")